 - Wash potatoes (do not peel) and air dry in a colander or strainer

-- Slice & quarter potatoes lengthwise into wedges
+- Slice & quarter potatoes lengthwise into wedges.
+Cut thinner if needed.

 - Place potato wedges into large bowl